Compositional Law Parsing with Latent Random Functions: Model

-Correct decomposition of concepts are essential for model performance.
+Correct decomposition of concepts is essential for model performance.
 However, CLAP is trained without additional supervision to guide the learning of concepts.
 Although CLAP explicitly defines independent concepts in priors and posteriors, it is not sufficient to automatically decompose concepts for some complex data.
-To solve the problem, CLAP can introduce extra inductive biases: design encoder and decoder to artificially decompose concepts, e.g., spatial transformation layers helps to decompose spatial and non-spatial concepts \cite{skafte2019explicit}; or we can modify ELBO, e.g., $\beta$-VAE utilizes hyperparameters to control regularizors \cite{higgins2016beta}, and $\beta$-TCVAE adds a total correlation (TC) regularizor $\mathcal{R}_{TC}$ to help disentanglement \cite{chen2018isolating}.
-Here we choose to modify ELBO of CLAP, and finally the optimization objective is
+To solve the problem, we can introduce extra inductive biases to promote concept decomposition by designing proper network architectures, e.g., using spatial transformation layers to decompose spatial and non-spatial concepts \cite[]{skafte2019explicit}.
+We can also set hyperparameters to control the regularizers \cite[]{higgins2016beta}, or add a total correlation (TC) regularizer $\mathcal{R}_{TC}$ to help concept learning \cite[]{chen2018isolating}.
+Here we choose to add extra regularizers to the ELBO of CLAP, and finally, the optimization objective becomes

-where $\beta_{t}$, $\beta_{f}$, $\beta_{TC}$ are hyperparameters that regulate the importance of regularizors in the training process.
-We can compute $\mathcal{L}^{*}$ by Stochastic Gradient Variational Bayes (SGVB) estimator \cite{kingma2013auto} and update parameters by gradient descent optimizers \cite{kingma2015adam}.
+where $\beta_{t}$, $\beta_{f}$, $\beta_{TC}$ are hyperparameters that regulate the importance of regularizers in the training process.
+We compute $\mathcal{L}^{*}$ through Stochastic Gradient Variational Bayes (SGVB) estimator \cite[]{kingma2013auto} and update parameters using gradient descent optimizers \cite[]{kingma2015adam}.